0 +

 By 2050, 86% of the world’s people will live in the Global South and East.
 This rapidly expanding population will drive extraordinary energy demand growth in some of the world’s most energy poor and coal reliant regions.
 Without a concerted programme of energy capacity upscale – involving cleaner hydrocarbons and renewables – and coal substitution, the demographic boom will only serve to exacerbate already entrenched problems and hamper regional economic growth prospects.

-But funding for new projects in the world’s emerging economies still lags far behind requisite levels.
+Funding for new projects in the world’s emerging economies still lags far behind requisite levels.
 Across Africa, annual investment in renewables averaged US$5bn between 2010-2020 – tenfold growth against the previous decade but significantly short of the annual US$60bn needed.
 The fact that Africa’s untapped renewable energy capacity could service her projected electricity demand in 2040 1000-times over only serves to underscore the scale of the missed opportunity.
 The continent is simultaneously home to 14 of the world’s 20 most climate vulnerable countries and, in the words of a 2023 Economist Impact report “a renewable energy powerhouse waiting to happen.”
 Any truly just transition in Africa must turn the continent’s abundance of resources into inclusive economic growth, following the same growth pathways that served the Global North during the first 200 years of industrialisation.

-Though the nature of the challenge in Asia Pacific and Latin America differs, the root problem – a shortage of necessary development funds – is much the same.
-Too often, the balance of risk tilts heavily towards potential investors, dampening enthusiasm for potentially transformative projects.
 It is incumbent on policymakers and intergovernmental financial institutions to create the conditions for bankable investments, via the drafting of new, viable and long-term energy strategies, simplified regulatory regimes and other means.
 Governments, though, can only do so much; ultimately, two-thirds of total investment in clean energy will need to come from private sector sources.
+Failure to adequately address the issue will only widen the gap between the world’s haves and have-nots.

 View more